Budgeting for Specific Items of Cost

 Time charged to a grant does not automatically mean course release or buyout.
 Release from instruction time is negotiated between the faculty member and their Chair/Director.

-For more information, visit the Benefits & Stipends page on ORA's website.
+For more information, visit the Fringe Benefit Rates section on the Provost's website, which is updated every year as the rates are re-negotiated, and the visit the Benefits & Stipends page on ORA's website.

 All travel must be directly relevant to the project and reflect activities in the project narrative.